techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (48)
 If all three top-level elements occur in a source file, they must appear in which order?
 (Choose one.)

-a.
-Imports, package declarations, classes/interfaces/enums
+A. Imports, package declarations, classes/interfaces/enums

-b.
-Classes/interfaces/enums, imports, package declarations
+B. Classes/interfaces/enums, imports, package declarations

-c.
-Package declaration must come first; order for imports and class/interfaces/enum definitions is not significant
+C. Package declaration must come first; order for imports and class/interfaces/enum definitions is not significant

-d.
-Package declaration, imports, class/interface/enum definitions. e.
+D. Package declaration, imports, class/interface/enum definitions. e.
 Imports must come first; order for package declarations and class/interface/enum definitions is not significant f.

-Answer: D
+ANSWER: D
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: